preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

-Sections and Blocks in a Page Type
+Sections and Blocks on a Page Type
 =================================================

 This describes how to work with Sections and Blocks for a Page Type.
 You work the same way with Local Page Types and Tenant Page Types.